-You can either scroll below, or click our buttons on the right to be taken to your section preference.
+You can either scroll below, or click our buttons on the right to be taken to your job interview tips section preference.

 You never get a second chance to make a great first impression during your job interview, so having a well-prepared plan is vitally important to increase your chances of landing that dream job.

 Interview preparation is the key to success and a well-polished presentation can give you an edge over others whose credentials might just be better than yours.
-Read our top tips below on how to prepare for your next job interview:
+Read our top job interview tips below on how to prepare for your next interview:

 You’ve received a call for that dream job, so how do you prepare for the interview?
 The first step in the preparation process should be to go back and review the job description.
 Most job descriptions follow a similar pattern and are usually categorised by the following points.